The Flying Saucer: Production

 Principal photography for The Flying Saucer took place from late September to early October 1949 at Hal Roach Studios.
 Additional B-roll photography was shot in Alaska on location where Mikel Conrad claimed to have obtained footage of actual flying saucers while shooting Arctic Manhunt in the winter of 1947.

 The opening prologue appears before the onscreen credits and states: "We gratefully acknowledge the cooperation of those in authority who made the release of the 'Flying Saucer' film possible at this time."
-Although the message obliquely alludes to authorized government films of flying saucers, no such footage is included in the The Flying Saucer.
+Although the message obliquely alludes to authorized government films of flying saucers, no such footage is included in The Flying Saucer.

 Reception

 In a contemporary review for The New York Times, critic Bosley Crowther wrote: "'The Flying Saucer' ... can go right on flying, for all we care.
 In fact, it is such a clumsy item that we doubt if it will go very far, and we hesitate, out of mercy, to fire even a critical shot at it."